Viking Cruises

 Review of Viking Cruises

-This is CruiseMapper's page for the three Viking Cruises subsidiary companies - the sister-brands Viking RIVER, Viking OCEAN and Viking EXPEDITIONS, their fleets (riverboats, liners, polar ships), cruisetour itineraries, destinations, homeports, cruise tracker.
-We have listed all Viking ships as schedules (itinerary calendars with prices) and current position tracking maps.
-Similarly named is the Finland-based cruiseferry company VIKING LINE (1959-founded).
+This is CruiseMapper's page for the two Viking Cruises subsidiary companies - the sister-brands Viking OCEAN and Viking EXPEDITIONS, their fleets (riverboats, liners, and polar ships), cruisetour itineraries, destinations, homeports, and cruise tracker.
+We have listed all Viking ships along with schedules (itinerary calendars with prices) and current position tracking maps.
+Similarly named is the Finland-based cruiseferry company VIKING LINE (founded in 1959).

 Viking Cruises logo - CruiseMapper

-Viking Cruises Ltd (shipowner) is the parent company of Viking Flusskreuzfahrten AG (Viking River Cruises) as well as of KD Deutsche Rheinschiffahrt GmbH, which is subsidiary of Koln-Dusseldorfer (aka KD Cruises, fka KD Line).
-KD Line is an 1826-founded, Cologne-based company with a fleet of 14 cruise vessels (including "event ships" and a paddle steamer) deployed in Germany, on the rivers Moselle, Rhine and Main.
+Viking Cruises Ltd (shipowner) is the parent company of Viking Flusskreuzfahrten AG (Viking River Cruises) and KD Deutsche Rheinschiffahrt GmbH, which is a subsidiary of Koln-Dusseldorfer (also known as KD Cruises, formerly KD Line).
+KD Line, founded in 1826 and based in Cologne, operates a fleet of 14 cruise vessels (including "event ships" and a paddle steamer) deployed on the rivers Moselle, Rhine, and Main in Germany.
 Koln-Dusseldorfer was acquired by Viking in 2000.

-Since August 2018, Viking Cruises (both brands/river and ocean) is an adults-only company that doesn't allow minor passengers (under 18 years of age) on its vessels.
+Since August 2018, Viking Cruises (both river and ocean brands) has been an adults-only company that does not allow minors (under 18 years of age) on its vessels.

-On April 3, 2020, was the official launch of Viking.TV (https://viking.tv/).
-The company-exclusive online TV channel provides enrichment content and real-time video streaming from worldwide locations.
-Viking.TV targets primarily non-cruising people (those staying home) rather than travelers.
-The new channel also livestream sessions with various guests (experts, scientists, celebrities) and allows real-time interaction by submitting comments and questions.
+On April 3, 2020, Viking launched Viking.TV (https://viking.tv/), an exclusive online TV channel providing enrichment content and real-time video streaming from locations worldwide.
+Viking.TV targets primarily non-cruising individuals (those staying at home), rather than travelers.
+The channel also features livestream sessions with experts, scientists, and celebrities, allowing real-time interaction through comments and questions.

 Viking Cruises China